Hou Yu-ih

-Hou Yu-ih (侯友宜 (Hóu Yǒuyí); born 7 June 1957), also romanized Hou You-yi, is a Taiwanese politician.
-He has been the incumbent mayor of New Taipei since 25 December 2018.
-Previously, he has served as Director-General of the National Police Agency from 2006 to 2008 and as acting mayor of New Taipei City from October 2015 to January 2016.
+Hou Yu-ih (侯友宜 (Hóu Yǒuyí); born 7 June 1957) is a Taiwanese politician, criminologist, and former police officer who has served as the mayor of New Taipei since 25 December 2018.
+Previously, he served as Director-General of the National Police Agency from 2006 to 2008 and as acting mayor of New Taipei City from October 2015 to January 2016.
+He was the Kuomintang's official candidate for the 2024 Taiwanese presidential elections.
+He first joined the party during the leadership of Chiang Kai-shek.